IrynaKovalchyk/Augmented-Analytics/README.md

 # Augmented Analytics
 Breaking down Augmented Analytics(AA) methodology on example of the data cleaning process.
+To get yourself familiar with main concept, you can read <i>dyvenia blog</i>  or check out some of the [Useful-links](https://github.com/IrynaKovalchyk/Augmented-Analytics#useful-links).

 ## Exercises